Dozer-Protocol/hathor-rfcs/text/oasis.md

 # Drawbacks

-1. Capital efficiency depends on Liquidity Pool Volume
-2. Initial focus on single token (hUSDT) limits broader ecosystem growth
+1. Initial focus on single token (hUSDT) limits broader ecosystem growth
-3. Protection mechanism may be expensive for Hathor Labs in extreme market conditions
+2. Protection mechanism may be expensive for Hathor Labs in extreme market conditions

 # Rationale and alternatives